Ahmed7313/BookStoreApp/README.md

-# Guardian News App
+# book Store App

-This is the fourth App I have created for Google Basics NanoDegree.
+This is the Final App I have created for Android Basics NanoDegree by Google.

-Its goal was to learn how to use API's and parsing JSON data while creating preference menu.
+The goal is to design and create the structure of an **Inventory App** which would allow a store to keep track of its inventory.

+**This is how the App looks like:**

 <a href="https://gfycat.com/gifs/detail/WideeyedUnselfishAuklet"><img src="https://thumbs.gfycat.com/WideeyedUnselfishAuklet-size_restricted.gif" title="made at imgflip.com"/></a>